Top 10 Dangerous Minerals You Should Avoid

 Chalcanthite: The Water-Soluble Copper Sulfate

 Chalcanthite, a strikingly blue mineral, is a hydrated copper sulphate (CuSO4·5H2O) known for its water solubility, making it particularly hazardous.
+Chalcanthite is also valued as an ore copper, but its water solubility makes it hazardous to handle.
 Dissolved chalcanthite releases copper ions into the environment, leading to environmental poisoning and posing significant health risks to humans and plants, especially through ingestion or water contamination.

-Chalcanthite is part of a broader category of toxic crystals, which includes various minerals, such as asbestos and heavy metals, that can contribute to crystal toxicity.
+Chalcanthite is part of a broader category of toxic crystals, including minerals such as asbestos and heavy metals, that can contribute to crystal toxicity.
+Chalcanthite can easily dissolve in a wet environment, which increases its toxicity risk.

 Chronic exposure to copper from chalcanthite can severely impact the liver and kidneys, leading to long-term health complications beyond just acute poisoning.